 Prior to issuance of a Proposed Final Order, the applicant shall submit a mitigation proposal that is of no less volume and rate than the permitted use.
 The proposal shall include water that is sourced upstream of the point of diversion or appropriation, or the uppermost point on the stream at which the potential for surface water interference occurs.
-If a surface water right is used for mitigation, it shall be transferred instream from June - October and of similar water quality.
+If a surface water right is used for mitigation, it shall be transferred instream for the [month-month] time period and of similar water quality.
 The applicant should contact their OWRD caseworker to discuss flow mitigation options.
+Flow mitigation is site-specific, therefore DEQ recommends written approval of the mitigation proposal by DEQ prior to issuance of a proposed final order.